hariharen9/magic-brain/README.md

 # MAGIC BRAIN
 # Built with REACT & NODEJS

-## This WeBApp will find faces in images with the help of MACHINE LEARNING using the Clarifai API
+## This WebApp will find faces in images with the help of MACHINE LEARNING using the Clarifai API

 ### It also uses a Custom BACKEND PostgreSQL Server to handle GET & POST requests